radareorg/radare2-book/src/signatures/zignatures.md

 ```

 In the above example, `zb` correctly associated the `sym.fclose` signature to
 the current function.
-The `z/` and `z.` command would of failed to match here
+The `z/` and `z.` command would have failed to match here
 since both the `B`yte and `G`raph scores are less then 1.0.
 A 30% separation
 between the first and second place results is also a good indication of a
 correct match.